The roots of our farms

 Read more about Taferi Kela farm

-Megadu, Guji
+Bette Buna Megadu, Guji

-Shortly after the start of Bette Buna, we expanded our farm to the Megadu woreda of Guji.
+Shortly after the start of Bette Buna, we expanded our farm to the Megadu community in Guji.
 Working in Guji comes with a lot of unique challenges as well as rewards.
 This region is renowned for incredible naturally processed coffees, and it is a privilege to work there directly.
 The Guji zone sits just east of Sidamo, but it is a whole different world in terms of culture and customs.

 Read more about Megadu farm